tetratelabs/istio-distro.io/README.md

 Website for GetIstio project, build using Hugo

 ## Run Locally
-1. Download and install [hugo](https://www.gohugo.io), version not less than v0.80.0
+1. Download and install [hugo](https://www.gohugo.io), version not less than v0.80.0.
+An extended version is required, so you may want to check how to install that for your machine's OS.
+Example, for [Linux](https://gohugo.io/getting-started/installing/#snap-package)
 2. Fork this repo, clone it to your local machine
 3. Go to the cloned directory and run `npm install` to install PostCSS dependency (we use it to purge unused CSS)
 4. Finally, to run the website in development mode, run the command: